Day 1 Arrive in Lima

 Day 8 Caño Negro - Granada

 Today we'll journey by road into Nicaragua, where we'll stay in Granada for two nights.
-En route to our hotel we'll have a guided tour of the city, the oldest in the country, and see the striking blue San Francisco Church and its convent – a fascinating museum.Meals included: B
+En route to our hotel we'll have a guided tour of the city, which is the oldest in the country, We'll see the striking blue San Francisco Church and its convent, which is home to a fascinating museum.Meals included: B

 Day 9 Granada